cofinalsubnets/lisa/readme.md

 the impression received is that primes are significant among integers because of a property they share with 0.

-synoptically, church numerals reflect the identity of natural numbers as completed degrees of repetition. this appears in euler's identity, where they form the solutions `n` of `1 = e ^ n * i * pi`, where the value of pi is taken to be twice that usually given. this formula implicitly describes a function that sends `n` to its exponential with respect to `i * pi` and is one whenever `n` is natural; this is the property used to construct zero in what follows.
+church numerals reflect the identity of natural numbers as completed degrees of repetition. this appears geometrically in euler's identity, where they form the solutions `n` of `1 = e ^ n * i * pi`, where the value of pi is taken to be twice that normally given. this formula implicitly describes a function that sends `n` to its exponential with respect to `i * pi` and is one whenever `n` is natural; this is the property used to construct zero below.

 ```lisp
 (: